 Assassin’s Creed Chronicles: Russia is a fitting end to the series.
 Stylistically different from the others painting Nikolai as weary from the Brotherhood ready to start a new life away from his home that is now in political turmoil.
 His final mission turning somewhat selfish as he guides this young girl to safety.
 I am glad to see the story steering away from the dichotomy of Assassins vs. Templars.
 The characters are becoming more human, instead of feeling like tools for their respective organizations.
 While difficult at times, ACC: Russia’s story brings a new take on the role of the Assassins as protectors.

-Review Done on Assassin's Creed: Russia for Xbox One
+Assassin's Creed: Russia Review on Xbox One

 Review Code provided by Ubisoft